wragge/trove-newspaper-images-userscript/README.md

 To run this userscript, you first need to add a userscript manager to your browser.
 Userscript managers such as [ViolentMonkey](http://violentmonkey.com/) and [Tampermonkey](https://www.tampermonkey.net/) are available as extensions for most browsers.

-Once you've got a userscript manager, you can install this userscript.
-I've included two versions of the userscript:
+Once you've installed a userscript manager, you can add this userscript.
+I've included two versions:

 - [minified](https://github.com/wragge/trove-newspaper-images-userscript/blob/main/dist/trove-newspaper-images.min.user.js) (smaller file size, hard to read)
 - [un-minified](https://github.com/wragge/trove-newspaper-images-userscript/blob/main/dist/trove-newspaper-images.user.js) (larger file size, best if you want to read or edit the code)

-Click on one of the links above to open the userscript page.
+Click on one of the links above to open the userscript page in GitHub.
 Then click on the 'Raw' button at the top-right of the file viewer.
 Your userscript manager will intercept this link and ask you if you want to install the userscript.
-Click on the 'Install' button and you're done.
+Click on the 'Install' button and you're done!

 ## Notes and acknowledgements